jakub-stastny/flashcards/README.md

     - She hardly has a temperature now.
 ```

+It's the same as there was, except of the added examples.

-When you re-run `flashcards`, you should get something more useful:
+When you now re-run `flashcards`, you should get something more useful:

 ![flashcards-2](https://raw.githubusercontent.com/botanicus/flashcards/master/doc/flashcards-2.png)

 As with any other flashcard software, flashcards is all about the [fancy learning curves](https://en.wikipedia.org/wiki/Spaced_repetition),
 so you don't get tested over and over on vocabulary you already know (hello Duolingo!).

+_The exact schedule is today, tomorrow, in 5 days and in 25 days._

-Also if you add a lot of new vocabulary, flashcards will test you on it, but
+Also if you add a lot of new vocabulary, won't test you on everything at once.
-in the subsequent runs it will rather test you on something that's time to refresh
-(say you answered it correctly yesterday and now it's time for repetition) than
-to test you on a completely new word and let you forget the other one in the meantime.
+It will prioritise vocabulary that is time to refresh (according to spaced repetition),
+and only adds limited number of the new vocabulary at a time.

 Sometimes even spaced retention can fail, so flashcards will test you on vocabulary
 you know once in a blue moon.
 We're talking months, not every other week, so chill ..